GarethWynnRiver/DonkySDK-Xamarin-Modular/README.md

 ## License

-DonkySDK-iOS-Modular is available under the MIT license.
+DonkySDK-Xamarin-Modular is available under the MIT license.
 See the LICENSE file for more info.